compl3x/ocwiper/README.md

 ---
 A script, build.sh, is included in the repo for quick build. it's basically just:

-#### Building
----
-A script, build.sh, is included in the repo for quick build, but it does nothing more than:

     gcc -o ocwiper wipe.c mtwist.c

 #### To-Do